Considering schools in the southwest? Here is our guide to the best colleges in the southwest and what to expect.

 The school was slightly unusual for the time and area as it was initially founded as a co-ed college.
 It was one of the first of its kind in the area when it was established in 1873.
 Within five years, enrollment had gone up to 450 students.
 At this time, the small private college began its affiliation with the Protestant Christian Church to help manage its growth.

-The college has over 9,000 undergraduate students and an average class size of 26.
+The college has over 10,000 undergraduate students and a student to faculty ratio of 13-1.
 Students have the opportunity to participate in campus life and their education.
 Many students at TCU participate in sports as it is a Division I college.
-The Wall Street Journal ranked Texas Christian University #16 in the category of Best Student Engagement.

 Established in 1864, the University of Denver is one of the oldest private universities in the US Rocky Mountains area.
 The University of Denver has nearly 100 undergraduate majors that students can choose from, with many dual offerings.